drteresavasquez/IN-CLASS-almost-amazon-template/README.md

 ## Monday Night (3/1/2021)
 - Modifying the data so that logged in users only see the books and authors that they created
+  - Update the Book and Author data with a uid
 - Update Books
 - Students: Update Authors